unicomp23/shasta/shasta/src/lib/pubsub/logs/README.md

 6. [Conclusion](#conclusion)

 ## Introduction
 This report provides an analysis of the load test conducted on a Kafka-based system.
-The test involved multiple nodes, each with 96 publishers, 96 subscribers, and 3 consumers.
+The test involved 48 nodes, each with 96 producers, and 3 consumers.

 ## System Configuration
-- **Load Test Nodes**: AWS EC2 `m5.large` instances
+- **Load Test Nodes**: 48 AWS EC2 `m5.large` instances
 - **Kafka Brokers**: AWS EC2 `m5.4xlarge` instances
 - **Kafka Topic Partitions**: 256